What are the specific improvements under consideration for Oakton Park?

 The District faces a variety of critical facility challenges, including ice mechanicals that have reached the end of their useful life and extensive ADA/IAC compliance issues.
 With construction and ongoing maintenance costs continuing to increase, the longer the District waits to address its highest priority capital facility needs, the more it will cost.

 How can the public weigh in on the proposed improvements and financing plan?

-PRPD will be mailing a public opinion survey in late March to registered voter households districtwide as well as hosting community information meetings.
+PRPD will be mailing a public opinion survey in October to registered voter households districtwide as well as hosting community information meetings.
 Click here to view the dates, times and locations of these meetings.
 A community comment section is also available here.

 Can district residents tour the Oakton Ice Arena?